-The Texas Ranger Division is perhaps the most storied law enforcement agency in the United States.
-They’ve been building a commitment to public safety for almost 200 years.
+The Texas Ranger Police Division is perhaps the most storied law enforcement agency in the United States.
+These Texans have been building a commitment to public safety for almost 200 years.
 The agency serves in many special operations groups.
-Some of them are devoted to unsolved crimes, corruption, and border security operations.
+Some of them are devoted to unsolved crimes/criminal investigations, corruption, and border security operations.

 You may think by watching Walker, Texas Ranger that you know all there is to know about the Texas Rangers, but here are 10 intriguing facts you won't find on TV.

 10. It's the oldest law enforcement agency in North America

 Stephen F. Austin organized the first group of 10 Texas Rangers back in 1823.
 150 members now represent the Texas Department of Public Safety (DPS).
 Its headquarters are in Austin.
 There are six other field offices in Houston, Garland (outside of Dallas), Lubbock, Weslaco, El Paso, and Waco.